-Where particularly rare or endangered bat species may be roosting and where the impacts of the development may be quite severe, advanced license bat survey techniques may be used to record more in-depth information on bat species diversity and their site usage.
+Where particularly rare or endangered bat species may be roosting and where the impacts of the development may be quite severe, advanced licence bat survey techniques may be used to record more in-depth information on bat species diversity and their use of the site.

 These techniques involve the capture of bats in flight using harp traps and mist nets to identify bats by hand, as well as potentially radio tagging them and tracking their activity and movement through important habitat like mature and ancient woodland.